Skip to main content

 console.log(arr[0]); //1

-• More important, because the Array data is stored in consecutive memory, the CPU will be able to access the data much faster due to pre-fetching.
+• Because Array data is stored in consecutive memory, the CPU can fetch it much faster due to pre-fetching.

-• Hence in general accessing an elements in Array (one after the other such as in a for loop) is quicker and more efficient if you compared to other type of abstract data types.
+• So in general, accessing elements in Array (one after another, as in a for loop) is quicker and more efficient compared to other abstract data types.

-• Checking if an element is in Set has simpler syntax than Array by using Set.prototype.has(value) vs Array.prototype.indexOf(value)
+• Checking if an element exists in Set has simpler syntax than Array: Set.prototype.has(value) vs Array.prototype.indexOf(value)

 console.log(set.has(0)); // boolean - false